 Deployment options for the Autodiscover service

-The Autodiscover service must be deployed and configured correctly for Outlook 2007, Outlook 2010, and Outlook 2013 clients to automatically connect to Exchange features such as the offline address book, the Availability service, and Unified Messaging (UM).
-Deploying the Autodiscover service is only one step in making sure your Exchange services, such as the Availability service, can be accessed by Outlook 2007, Outlook 2010, or Outlook 2013 clients.
+The Autodiscover service must be deployed and configured correctly.
+This ensures that Outlook 2007, Outlook 2010, and Outlook 2013 clients to automatically connect to Exchange features such as the offline address book, the Availability service, and Unified Messaging (UM).
+Deploying the Autodiscover service is only one step in making sure your Exchange services, such as the Availability service, are accessible to by Outlook 2007, Outlook 2010, or Outlook 2013 clients.

 Configuring Autodiscover for cross-forest moves

 When you configure a mail-enabled user, the Autodiscover service in the original forest will redirect the authenticating user to the new email address in the target forest.
-The connecting Outlook client will then be redirected to the Client Access server in the target forest where the mailbox has been moved.
+The connecting Outlook client is then redirected to the Client Access server in the target forest where the mailbox is moved.